 I spent years thinking my sister was quite disgusting.
 Her favourite foods included sliced boiled cow's tongue and fried chicken liver mousse spread on dark garlicky bread.
 Her favourite show was Married with Children (which our parents adamantly prohibited us from watching).

-And during Passover, while I anxiously awaited my matzo ball soup, all my sister could talk about was my grandmother's gefilte fish.
+And during Passover, while I anxiously awaited my matzo ball soup or the matzo crack for dessert, all my sister could talk about was my grandmother's gefilte fish.

 While I may have loved my grandmother's homemade gefilte fish as a child, once I became a vegetarian at the age of 12 I thought my sister's love for the dish was, frankly, an abomination.
 I refused to come anywhere near it for years, and by the time I started eating fish, I was nowhere near my grandmother on Passover.